SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 5

-The general structure is *food production systems + ecosystems and soil + action*. - this phrase covers "positives", phrase 6 covers "negatives".
+The general structure is *food production systems + ecosystems and soil + action*.
+This phrase covers "positives", phrase 6 covers "negatives".
 Some terms are already covered in phrase 4 (e.g. reduced tillage)

 ``` Ceylon =
 TS=